-Unfortunately, anxiety and depression have become a part of everyday life for many.
+Unfortunately, stress and depression have become a part of everyday life for many.
 An NHS study showed that in some areas “as many as one in six patients registered with GP practices are now recorded as having depression”1.

 Having a mental illness doesn’t mean you can’t drive safely, but you might need to take extra care on the road to stay focused and make sure you don’t become too unwell to drive.

 The Driver and Vehicle Licensing Agency (DVLA) requires drivers to inform them about certain illnesses to decide whether they’re eligible to keep their licence.
 A mental health condition can also affect your insurance policy2, as you’re required to tell about any pre-existing conditions affecting your driving when applying for cover.